Edvard Munch: Frieze of Life – A Poem about Life, Love and Death

 "The Frieze of Life" themes recur throughout Munch's work but he especially focused on them in the mid-1890s.
 In sketches, paintings, pastels and prints, he tapped the depths of his feelings to examine his major motifs: the stages of life, the femme fatale, the hopelessness of love, anxiety, infidelity, jealousy, sexual humiliation, and separation in life and death.
 These themes are expressed in paintings such as The Sick Child (1885), Love and Pain (retitled Vampire; 1893–94), Ashes (1894), and The Bridge.
 The latter shows limp figures with featureless or hidden faces, over which loom the threatening shapes of heavy trees and brooding houses.
 Munch portrayed women either as frail, innocent sufferers (see Puberty and Love and Pain) or as the cause of great longing, jealousy and despair (see Separation, Jealousy, and Ashes).

 Munch often uses shadows and rings of color around his figures to emphasize an aura of fear, menace, anxiety, or sexual intensity.
 These paintings have been interpreted as reflections of the artist's sexual anxieties, though it could also be argued that they represent his turbulent relationship with love itself and his general pessimism regarding human existence.
 Many of these sketches and paintings were done in several versions, such as Madonna, Hands and Puberty, and also transcribed as wood-block prints and lithographs.
 Munch hated to part with his paintings because he thought of his work as a single body of expression.
 So to capitalize on his production and make some income, he turned to graphic arts to reproduce many of his paintings, including those in this series.
 Munch admitted to the personal goals of his work but he also offered his art to a wider purpose, "My art is really a voluntary confession and an attempt to explain to myself my relationship with life—it is, therefore, actually a sort of egoism, but I am constantly hoping that through this I can help others achieve clarity."

 While attracting strongly negative reactions, in the 1890s Munch began to receive some understanding of his artistic goals, as one critic wrote, "With ruthless contempt for form, clarity, elegance, wholeness, and realism, he paints with intuitive strength of talent the most subtle visions of the soul."
 One of his great supporters in Berlin was Walther Rathenau, later the German foreign minister, who strongly contributed to his success.

+Landscapes and Nature

+Despite over half of his painted works being landscapes, Munch is rarely seen as a landscape artist.
+However, Munch had a fixation on several elements of nature that resulted in recurrent motifs throughout his work.
+The shoreline and the forest are both significant settings of Munch's work.
+A focus on Munch's use of nature to convey emotion is the topic of Edvard Munch: Trembling Earth at the Clark Art Institute.